Is My House Good for Solar?

 Having a wide open roof, or a perfectly south-facing house, isn’t always enough to make your property a good solar prospect.

 Have a look at our short video, Good Roof Bad Roof.
-It’s a fun, five-minute game that shows you how to evaluate your property’s solar potential.
+It’s a fun, five-minute game that shows you how to evaluate your property’s solar potential and address the question ‘Is my house good for solar’.
 Enjoy!

 If your questions aren’t answered in this video, contact us to get a FREE Solar roof evaluation.